 Tile vs. AirTag: Platform capabilities are crucial

-Prober is talking about changes Apple made to location services permissions.
-For privacy reasons, Apple no longer made it easy for apps to gain permanent access to a user's location.
-Apps were initially not allowed to offer an "Always Allow" option when requesting location access on iOS 13.
+Prober cites changes Apple made to location services permissions.
+For privacy reasons, Apple has made it harder for apps to gain permanent access to a user's location.
+Initially, apps in iOS 13 weren't allowed to offer an "Always Allow" option when requesting location access.
 The feature had to be enabled in the Settings app.
 Apple also began sending regular reminders to customers to let them know their location was being used.
-Tile was not happy about these privacy changes.
+Tile wasn't happy about these privacy changes.
 These adjustments pitted Tile against Apple, with Tile asking Congress in 2019 to "level the playing field."
-Prober explained that Apple has now launched a Tile competitor that has access to platform features Tile does not have access to, citing seamless activation and ultra-wideband technology.
+Prober explained that Apple has now launched a Tile competitor that has access to platform features Tile doesn't, citing seamless activation and ultra-wideband technology.

 Would Tile give up its own infrastructure?